 The Austempering Process

-The processs offers benefits over the more conventional oil quench and temper method of heat-treating springs and stampings that requires the utmost in distortion control.
+The process offers benefits over the more conventional oil quench and temper method of heat-treating springs and stampings that requires the utmost in distortion control.
 The process consists of quenching the part from the proper austenitizing temperature directly into a liquid salt bath at a temperature between 590 to 710 degrees Fahrenheit.

 Advantages of Austempering